 - How and when will attendees be viewing the film (directly before the GOOD TALK?
 In the two weeks leading up to the GOOD TALK?)

-- Will you require a tech check-in with the speaker before the GOOD TALK to ensure that audio, internet, etc. is working?
-These are typically 30 min - 10 min before the Q&A begins, but we can schedule it earlier with enough notice.
+- If you are planning a virtual event, will you require a tech check-in with the speaker before the GOOD TALK to ensure that audio, internet, etc. is working?

 7:00 - Moderator introduces film and speaker

 7:05 - Moderator asks prepared questions